njbmartin/gatsby-funcjam-21/README.md

 # Gatsby FuncJam '21 - Project Bunting

-A Gatsby #FuncJam submission, created by Nicholas Martin - an A/B testing platform with FaunaDB!
+A Gatsby #FuncJam submission, created by Nicholas Martin - an A/B testing / feature flag platform made with ☕ and FaunaDB!
 You can find most details on the [demo site](https://funcjamprojectbunting.gatsbyjs.io/)

 1.  **Start developing.**